jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 6. 6-list_values.sql - Lists all rows of the first_table table.

 7. 7-insert_value.sql - Inserts a new row in the table first_table.

+8. 8-count_89.sql - Displays the number of records with id = 89 in the first_table table.